Your customer picked your product over other solutions in the market because they believe your product is the best fit for their needs.

 Rocketlane is purpose-built for customer onboarding projects, and you can add your customer to your project workspace, too, helping them participate and holding them accountable for their part in the project.

-Sign up here for early access.
+Sign up here for a free trial.

 A steering committee is a group of people involved in the project and are the main stakeholders of the project.
 This would usually be the project managers from your organization and the customer’s, top executives like CEOs, and senior leaders.
 The role of the steering committee, as its name suggests, is to ensure the project is headed in the right direction.
 They validate crucial, often major, decisions.
 They also help bring issues to resolution quickly, resolve conflicts, and evaluate value delivery.

 Rocketlane lets you notify the right individuals who need to unblock progress on a specific task or decision.
 Give it a spin!

 Nobody likes to see their project go off-track after investing their resources and time in it.
 Unfortunately, there are multiple ways a project can go off track, such as scope creep or changing priorities at the customer’s end.
 There are factors that you can preempt and avoid, and there are others that are out of your control.
 Here are some ways you can make sure your project is well-managed and therefore stays on track.